 North of the QC along the Great River Trail, you’ll find many spots worthy of adventure.
 The trail is the crown jewel of walking paths in the Quad Cities area.
-I decided to get to know this path intimately and make it a tad more beautiful, picking up trash the whole way.

 The Great River Trail runs roughly 60 miles in Illinois, mostly following the Mississippi River from Rock Island to Savanna, and is composed of paved rail-trail, sidewalks, bike lanes and paths.

 That being said, maybe you haven’t taken the opportunity to see some of the great sights along the GRT.
 If not, here are some spots that I highly recommend.